nextflow-io/nextflow/docs/config.md

 `apptainer.envWhitelist`
 : Comma separated list of environment variable names to be included in the container environment.

-`apptainer.runOptions`
-: This attribute can be used to provide any extra command line options supported by `apptainer exec`.

 `apptainer.noHttps`
 : Set this flag to `true` to pull the Apptainer image with http protocol (default: `false`).

-`apptainer.autoMounts`
-: When `true` Nextflow automatically mounts host paths in the executed container.
-It requires the `user bind control` feature enabled in your Apptainer installation (default: `false`).

-`apptainer.cacheDir`
-: The directory where remote Apptainer images are stored.
-When using a computing cluster it must be a shared folder accessible to all compute nodes.

 `apptainer.pullTimeout`
 : The amount of time the Apptainer pull can last, exceeding which the process is terminated (default: `20 min`).

 `apptainer.registry`
 : The registry from where Docker images are pulled.
 It should be only used to specify a private registry server.
 It should NOT include the protocol prefix i.e. `http://`.

+`apptainer.runOptions`
+: This attribute can be used to provide any extra command line options supported by `apptainer exec`.

 Read the {ref}`container-apptainer` page to learn more about how to use Apptainer containers with Nextflow.